Ayahuasca EN

 It is important to consider why you are considering drinking Ayahuasca and with whom you intend to do so.

 It is essential to realize that unprocessed emotions require careful attention.
-Therefore, before you start drinking Ayahuasca, it is valuable to investigate “where possibly” the cause of your problem originated, including the blockages you face in daily life.
+Therefore, before you start drinking Ayahuasca, it is valuable to explore together with the process guide or therapist “where possibly” the cause of your problem originated, including the blockages you face in daily life.

 Ayahuasca is not meant for ticking off a Bucket List or undergoing a trip.